micro-os-plus/web-jekyll/pages/develop/overview.md

 ## Coding styles

+> ... the likelihood a program will work is significantly enhanced by our ability to read it, which also increases the likelihood that it actually works as intended.
+It is also the nature of software to be extensively modified over its productive life.
+If we can read and understand it, then we can hope to modify and improve it.
+(Douglas Crockford)

 * [C++ coding style]({{ site.baseurl }}/develop/coding-style/)
 * [C/C++ naming conventions]({{ site.baseurl }}/develop/naming-conventions/)
 * [Doxygen style]({{ site.baseurl }}/develop/doxygen-style-guide/)